- A high-yield savings account earns interest at a considerably higher rate than a regular savings account, as much as 10 times or more.

 - Interest Rate

-- Interest rates fluctuate frequently, and the best rates may be for a limited time only.
+- Interest rates fluctuate frequently, and the best rates may be available for a limited time only.
 Be sure to check the terms and conditions to see if your rate will change dramatically — and know how soon it may happen.

 - Access to Your Money (Liquidity and Linking to Other Accounts)